Anthony Caro at Cliveden

 ‘To walk around Caro’s pieces is to see their compositions shift radically.
 His capacity to transform construction-site leftovers into stimulating compositions sharpens the senses, boggles the mind and attunes us to our surroundings.’
 David Pagel, Los Angeles Times

 The exhibition is accompanied by a comprehensive publication with full colour plates detailing all the works and an essay by Amanda Renshaw.

+The works of Anthony Caro are available to view until 10 November 2019.
 The exhibition is included within Cliveden’s normal admission price.